Guillermo del Toro’s ‘Frankenstein’ premieres at Venice with Oscar Isaac and Jacob Elordi

 Isaac plays Victor Frankenstein and Elordi is the monster in this adaptation of Mary Shelley’s classic novel, which del Toro has been dreaming about making for decades.

-“It’s the movie that I’ve been in training for 30 years to do,” del Toro told The Associated Press recently.
+“It’s the movie that I’ve been in training for 30 years to do,” del Toro told The Associated Press.

 Isaac said before they started making “Frankenstein,” del Toro told him, “I’m creating this banquet for you, you just have to show up and eat.”